Sebda International Conference

 Our aims

-At this conference we aim to bring together practitioners and academics from around the world to:
+At this conference we aimed to bring together practitioners and academics from around the world to:

 • share and explore the difficulties encountered by socially and emotionally vulnerable children and young people in the current international context